salamelek/tradingAIPython/README.txt

 	3) KNN:
-		Could use a probabilistic threshold for how many neighbours go in the same direction instead of using only 100% match
+		Could use a probabilistic threshold for how many neighbours go in the same direction instead of using only 100% match.
+Expanding on that, the function predict() could return a float instead of an int, still in the range [-1, 1], but 0.1 would mean that the prediction is really weak.

 	4) Temporal awareness:
-		Throwing everything in a flattened vector, then autoencoder and then KNN, absolutley destroys the temporal dependencies of the data.
-Consider using a CNN, RNN, LSTM or Transformer, to mantain the temporal dependencies.
+		Throwing everything in a flattened vector, then autoencoder and then KNN, absolutely destroys the temporal dependencies of the data.
+Consider using a CNN, RNN, LSTM or Transformer, to maintain the temporal dependencies.
+		Look into "Multivariate time series forecasting"
+		Look also into how to incorporate values that are not dependent on time (volume)

 	5) Other data:
 		Instead of using only the kline, try using the orderbook or other things.